Parent and Spectator

 3. Maintain a Respectful, Positive Attitude

-- Do not yell at, confront, or publicly criticize players, coaches, officials, or other spectators.
+- Do not yell at, confront, or publicly criticize officials, players, coaches, board members, volunteers, or other spectators.

 - Your actions reflect on your child and impact the overall atmosphere of the game.